jchiquet/aricode/cran-comments.md

-This submission is in response to a request from a CRAN maintainer due to upcoming switch to HTML5 in documentation and error in USBAN check (due to bad use of R_Na with integer vector)
+This submission follows the reporting of a bug in the calculation of the AMI.

-## aricode 1.0.1
+## aricode 1.0.2

-- fix warnings in C++
+- fix serious bug in computation of AMI, thanks to Florent Bersani
-- fix documentation for to comply with CRAN policy and HTML5 validation

 ## Tested environments